ngthomas/microhaplot/README.md

 1. The first step is to summarize alignment and variation data into a single data frame that is easily operated upon.
 This is done using the function `haplot::runHaplot`.
-You must supply a VCF file that includes variants that you are interested in extracting, and as many SAM files (one for each individual) that you want to extract read informtion from at each of the variants.
+You must supply a VCF file that includes variants that you are interested in extracting, and as many SAM files (one for each individual) that you want to extract read information from at each of the variants.
-The functio `haplot::runHaplot` makes a call to PERL to parse the CIGAR strings in the SAM files to extract the variant information at each read and store this information inta a data frame which gets saved with the installed Shiny app (see below) for later use.
+The function `haplot::runHaplot` makes a call to PERL to parse the CIGAR strings in the SAM files to extract the variant information at each read and store this information into a data frame which gets saved with the installed Shiny app (see below) for later use.
 Depending on the size of the data set, this can take a few minutes.

-2. The second step is to run the haPLOType Shiny app to visualize the sequence information, call genotypes using simple read-depth based filtering criteria, and curate the loci. haPLOType is is suitable for carrying quick assesement and quality control of haplotype generated from library runs.
-Plot summaries include read depth, fraction of callable haplotype, Hardy-Weinberg equilibrium plots, and more.
+2. The second step is to run the haPLOType Shiny app to visualize the sequence information, call genotypes using simple read-depth based filtering criteria, and curate the loci. haPLOType is suitable for quick assesement and quality control of haplotype generated from library runs.
+Plot summaries include read depth, fraction of callable haplotypes, Hardy-Weinberg equilibrium plots, and more.